 30. Fries, Virginia

-My theory: At some point during the 19th century children took over the local government and banished all vegetables in favor of an all-French-fries diet.
+My theory: At some point during the 19th century, children took over the local government and banished all vegetables in favor of an all-French-fries diet.

-Boring reality: The town was named after colonel Francis Fries, a cotton mill owner who played a key role in the town’s establishment.
+The boring reality: The town was named after colonel Francis Fries, a cotton mill owner who played a key role in the town’s establishment.

 29. Dinosaur, Colorado